shivampatel16/Distributed-Web-Applications/README.md

 # Distributed-Web-Applications

-This project was a part of the '95-702 - Distributed Systems for Information Systems Management' course at [Carnegie Mellon University](https://www.cmu.edu/).
-The course was taught by 3 eminent Professors at CMU - Prof. Mike McCarthy, Prof. Joe Mertz and Prof. Marty Barrett.
+This project was the first among the 5 amazing projects of the '95-702 - Distributed Systems for Information Systems Management' course at [Carnegie Mellon University](https://www.cmu.edu/).
+The course was taught by 3 eminent Professors of CMU - Prof. Mike McCarthy, Prof. Joe Mertz and Prof. Marty Barrett.

 - Developed web applications using Servlets and Java Server Pages with IntelliJ and TomEE